How to Lose Weight Over 40 Without Restrictive Diets or Burnout

 Even sleep plays a role—poor sleep disrupts hunger hormones, making cravings stronger and your appetite bigger (Liu et al, 2023).

-Why “Eat Less, Move More” Doesn't Cut It Anymore
+Why Doesn't "Eat Less, Move More" Work for Women Over 40?

 Remember the 100-calorie snack packs?
 Or the Fiber One bars that tasted like cardboard but promised... something?
 Or the Special K diet?
 Or—my personal favorite—the one where you drank shakes three times a day and called it a meal plan?
 We've been sold a lot of nonsense.
 It's time to let go of those outdated ideas and focus on what actually works for your body now.